 ORIGINAL SLEEVE NOTES (1986)

-Born in the northeast, Watson Holmes first appeared in the cinema world playing piano for silent films in Gateshead.
+Born in the northeast, Watson Holmes first appeared in the cinema world playing the piano for silent films in Gateshead.
 He studied organ during this period and eventually obtained a post at the Plaza, Liverpool.
 From here he moved on and joined the Granada circuit, being appointed resident at the Granada, Mansfield.
 After war service, he was appointed to the Empress Ballroom, Blackpool where he remained until 1952 when he moved to the Palace Ballroom until its demolition in 1962.
 Then it was back to the Empress Ballroom where he remained until retirement in 1966.
 This enabled ‘Watty’ to appear at club meetings and concerts around the country, one of these being a return to his old organ at Mansfield in November 1966.

 Noel Briggs made his organ debut at the tender age of seventeen in Grimsby and was to go on to many playing appointments before turning to theatre management.
 Nevertheless, he continued playing concerts around the country and was especially in demand in the late sixties when this recording was made.
 Typical of Noel’s style is his splendid rendering of the signature tunes of twenty-seven of his fellow organists.
 For listeners who may wish to identify these from memory, a list has been included.

 © 1986 Audicord Records.

 Digital remastering and new sleeve design by MSS Studios 2019.
 ORGANS.uk.

 27 Signature Tunes (& Organists) Tracks: *